astriaai/astria-docs/docs/api/0-overview.md

 For tunes request with the same `title`, idempotency will return the existing tune object and will not create a new one.
 This is useful for cases where you want to make sure you don't create duplicate tunes.
 In this case set the tune title to a unique value such as a UUID which identifies the transaction.

 For prompts request with the same attributes, idempotency will return the existing prompt object and will not create a new one.
-Prompt attributes considered for the idempotency are `id, text, tune_id, cfg_scale, steps, seed, callback, negative_prompt, super_resolution, face_correct, ar, num_images, controlnet, denoising_strength, use_lpw, controlnet_conditioning_scale, w, h, hires_fix, scheduler, controlnet_txt2img, inpaint_faces`
+Prompt attributes considered for the idempotency are `text, tune_id, cfg_scale, steps, seed, callback, negative_prompt, super_resolution, face_correct, ar, num_images, controlnet, denoising_strength, use_lpw, controlnet_conditioning_scale, w, h, hires_fix, scheduler, controlnet_txt2img, inpaint_faces`